GenIE: Generative Information Extraction: Background and Related Work

 \subsection{Autoregressive Entity Linking}

-The tasks of entity linking (EL) and entity disambiguation (ED) have been extensively studied in the literature~\citep{Huang, blink, Titov, kolitsas-etal-2018-end}.
-Most existing approaches associate entities to unique atomic labels and cast the retrieval problem as multi-class classification across these labels.
-The match between the context and the label can then be represented as the dot product between the dense vector encodings of the input and the entity’s meta information~\citep{blink}.
+The tasks of entity linking (EL) and entity disambiguation (ED) have been extensively studied in the past~\citep{huang2015leveraging, wu-etal-2020-scalable, le-titov-2018-improving, kolitsas-etal-2018-end, arora-etal-2021-low}.
+Most existing approaches associate entities with unique atomic labels and cast the retrieval problem as multi-class classification across them.
+The match between the context and the label can then be represented as the dot product between the dense vector encodings of the input and the entity’s meta information~\citep{wu-etal-2020-scalable}.
 This general approach has led to large performance gains.

-Recently,~\citet{de-cao-etal-2021-highly,genre,mgenre} have suggested that the classification-based paradigm for retrieval comes with several shortcomings such as (i) missing fine-grained interactions between the context and the entities; (ii) the necessity of tuning an appropriately hard set of negative samples during training.
+Recently,~\citet{de-cao-etal-2021-highly,cao2021autoregressive,de2021multilingual} have suggested that the classification-based paradigm for retrieval comes with several shortcomings such as (i) the failure to capture fine-grained interactions between the context and the entities; (ii) the necessity of tuning an appropriately hard set of negative samples during training.
 Building on these observations, they propose an alternative solution that casts the entity retrieval problem as one of autoregressive generation in which the entity names are generated token-by-token in an autoregressive fashion.
-The (freely) generated output will not always be a valid entity name, and to solve this problem~\citet{genre} propose a constrained decoding strategy that enforces this by employing a prefix tree.
-In addition to alleviating the cold-start problem and trivially scaling to millions of entities, the proposed approach has achieved state-of-art performance on monolingual and multilingual entity linking.
+The (freely) generated output will not always be a valid entity name, and to solve this problem~\citet{cao2021autoregressive} propose a constrained decoding strategy that enforces this by employing a prefix trie.
+Their method scales to millions of entities, achieving state-of-the-art performance on monolingual and multilingual entity linking.

-Building upon the intuition that language models are better suited for predicting non-trivial sets of entities, we propose a novel approach for cIE by framing the problem with an autoregressive generative formulation.
+Inspired by the intuition that language models are well suited for predicting entities, we propose a novel approach for cIE by framing the problem in an autoregressive generative formulation.